 James Duhig was born on 2 September 1871 at Kilila near Broadford, Limerick, Ireland – one of seven children.
 On the death of his father, John Duhig, the family moved to Middlesbrough, Yorkshire, England and then back to Ireland where they were evicted from their holding.
 They emigrated to Australia.

-After attending St Joseph's College, Gregory Terrace, working for a while and returning to Terrace, he enrolled in the Irish College, Rome in 1891 and studied for the priesthood at the Urban University of Propaganda Fide.
+After attending St Joseph’s College, Gregory Terrace, working for a while and returning to Terrace, he enrolled in the Irish College, Rome in 1891 and studied for the priesthood at the Urban University of Propaganda Fide.
 He was ordained a priest in 1896.

 He was consecrated Bishop of Rockhampton in St Joseph’s Cathedral on 10 December 1905 by the then Coadjutor of Sydney, Archbishop Michael Kelly (who as Rector of the Irish College, Rome, had received the young James Duhig as a student fourteen years earlier) and by friends Bishop James Murray of Cairns and Bishop Patrick Vincent Dwyer of Maitland.